 +39 050 8753546

-In this context, the Stem Cells laboratory at “Fondazione Pisana per la Scienza” is mostly focused on the study of human neuroepithelial stem cells and on their differentiation process toward the neuronal fate.
-Additionally, the Laboratory is dedicated to the generation of induced pluripotent stem (iPS) cells from from patients affected by neurological disorders, to their characterization and subsequent neuro-differentiation.
+In this context, the Cellular Engineering laboratory at “Fondazione Pisana per la Scienza” is mostly focused on the study of human neural stem cells and on their differentiation process toward the neuronal and glial fate.
+Additionally, the Laboratory is dedicated to the culture of induced pluripotent stem (iPS) to their characterization and subsequent neuro-differentiation.

 Maria Teresa Dell’Anno obtained her Master Degree in Medicinal Chemistry and PhD in Neurobiology at the University of Pisa and carried out part of her research at the Karolinska Institute in Stockholm.
-Subsequently, she focused on the study of cellular reprogramming and pluripotent stem cells at San Raffaele Scientific Institute in Milan in the Neurogenesis laboratory directed by Dr. Vania Broccoli.
-More recently, at the Department of Neurology at the Yale School of Medicine, she worked as Associate Research Scientist in Prof. Stephen Strittmatter’s Laboratory where she carried out the investigation of neuroepithelial stem cells for spinal cord injury treatment.
+Subsequently, she focused on the study of cellular reprogramming and pluripotent stem cells at San Raffaele Scientific Institute in Milan and subsequently in the Department of Neurology at the Yale School of Medicine.
+She currently works on the study of astrogliosis in neurodegenerative pathologies.